Savoy, Illinois

 Savoy is a village in Champaign County, Illinois, United States.
 The population was 8,857 at the 2020 census.
+It is part of the Champaign–Urbana metropolitan area.

 History

 The village was named after Princess Maria Clotilde of Savoy, who had paid the area a visit in 1861.
+The village was incorporated on April 10, 1956.

-Henry M. Dunlap (1853-1938), Illinois farmer and state legislator, lived in Savoy.
+Henry M. Dunlap (1853–1938), Illinois farmer and state legislator, lived in Savoy.